Christopher Clark

 Journalist, Filmmaker and Author

-I initially established myself as a travel writer, roaming around southern Africa as well as Kenya and Tanzania, writing feature articles and working on guidebooks for the likes of CNN Travel, Fodor's Travel, Lonely Planet and Rough Guides.
+I first established myself as a travel writer, roaming around southern Africa as well as Kenya and Tanzania, writing feature articles and guidebooks for the likes of CNN Travel, Fodor's Travel, Lonely Planet and Rough Guides.

-I've reported from 16 different African countries for publications such as Al Jazeera, The Atlantic, Foreign Policy, The Guardian, Hakai, Harper’s, NPR, Reuters, VICE, and The Washington Post.
+I've reported from 16 different African countries for outlets such as Al Jazeera, The Atlantic, Foreign Policy, The Guardian, Harper’s, NPR, Reuters, Vice, and The Washington Post.

-I have co-directed two 25-minute documentaries for Al Jazeera’s ‘Witness’ series: ‘South Africa’s Reluctant Vigilante’ and “South Africa’s Deadly Politics’.
+I have written, produced and co-directed two 25-minute documentaries for Al Jazeera’s ‘Witness’ series.
 My solo directorial debut, ‘The Race’, was released in early 2019 as part of a BBC Africa series on African masculinity.
-I’ve also produced and co-directed short films for Mongabay, TRAFFIC and the Global Initiative Against Transnational Organized Crime.
+I’ve also made short films for Mongabay, TRAFFIC and the Global Initiative Against Transnational Organized Crime.

 My first book, Clare: The Killing of a Gentle Activist, a “compelling” and “deeply moving” work of narrative non-fiction, was published by Tafelberg in May 2022.

-Nowadays, I am primarily based in the south of France.
-Since returning to Europe, I have written long reads for The Dial, Financial Times Magazine, Hidden Compass and Monocle.
+Nowadays, I am based in the south of France.
+Since returning to Europe, I have written features for The Dial, Earth Island Journal, Financial Times Magazine, Hidden Compass, Monocle and Nieman Reports.